geosolutions-it/doc-geonode/005_dev_workshop/002_django_overview/getting_started_w_django.rst

 Models
 ------

-A model is the single, definitive source of information about your data.
-It contains the essential fields and behaviors of the data you’re storing.
+A model is a Python class containing the essential fields and behaviors of the data stored on the DB.
 Generally, each model maps to a single database table.

-The basics:

 * Each model is a Python class that subclasses ``django.db.models.Model``.
 * Each attribute of the model represents a database field.
-* With all of this, Django gives you an automatically-generated database-access API; see :ref:`making_queries`.
+* A model is an automatically-generated database-access API; see :ref:`making_queries`.

 Quick example
 .............

+.. note:: The following examples are taken from the official Django documentation for the sole purpose of introducing the general concepts.

 This example model defines a ``Person``, which has a **first_name** and **last_name**: